Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Implementation details for Prog-QAOA on limited connectivity

-\end{theorem} \begin{proof} We start with applying Theorem~\ref{theorem:reginterlace} which gives us interlaced $A$ and $B$ registers.
-W.l.o.g. let us assume that $m\leq k$.
+\end{theorem} \begin{proof} W.l.o.g. let us assume that $k\leq m$.
 Then we make the register reordering defined by permutation $\pi$ from Lemma~\ref{lemma:perm}, by fixing $\Hl_{A}$ registers and moving the $\Hl_{B}$ registers.
 Each permutation transposition is equivalent to the reordering $\Hl_{B}\Hl_A \Hl_{B'}\mapsto\Hl_{B'} \Hl_A \Hl_{B}$, which can be implemented as

 After applying permutation each time, we apply $U_{A,B}$ on the pair of consecutive registers $\Hl_A \Hl_B$ (in this order).
-Finally, at the end we apply the inverse of interlacing to set the registers back to their initial positions.

 Let us calculate the number of gates.
-Each $U_{A_i,B_j}$ is applied once so we need $n^2 g_n$ gates.
-Interlacing strategy requires $\sim 3 kmn^2$ CNOT gates (because we apply it twice) by Theorem \ref{theorem:reginterlace}.
-We apply the $\pi$ permutation $n$ times, and each application requires $n-1$ transpositions.
-Finally, each transposition can be implemented through two register SWAPs, which based on Theorem~\ref{theorem:regswap} gives us the cost $3(m+k)\min(m,k)+3km$ in CNOTs.
-So the total number of gates is
+We apply the $\pi$ permutation $n$ times, and each application requires $\sim n$ transpositions.
+Finally, each transposition can be implemented through two register SWAPs, which based on Theorem~\ref{theorem:regswap} gives us $(m+k)m+km$ SWAPs.
+So the total number of SWAPs is $ \sim n^2 ((m+k)m+km)$.

-Let us now calculate the depth. $U$ operations contribute with $nd_n$ additional depth.
-On top of this, we need to add the depth equivalent to two transpositions times $n$.
-Each transposition gives us the depth $\sim 3(k+m+\min(m,k)) + 3(k+m)$.
-So the final depth is
+Let us now calculate the depth.
+We need to add the depth equivalent to two transpositions times $n$.
+Each transposition gives us the depth $\sim (k+m+m) + (k+m)$.
+So the final depth is $\sim n(k+m+m) + (k+m))$.